 Asami quieted down and drank her tea.
 Her hair was tousled from sleep and her eyes and nose red from crying, but she was still more beautiful than most women wearing makeup.
 Lin was impressed in spite of herself.

-Aunt Katara slid the door open just a crack.
+Katara slid the door open just a crack.
 "Ah, you're awake.
 Are you up for seeing some of your friends?
-They refuse to leave until I give them proof that you're alright."
+They refuse to leave until I give them proof that you're all right."

 "Which friends?"
 Asami asked.